-Among the better features on these 5 ½” high work boots are their flexible and high traction rubber soles.
+Among the better features on this 5 ½,” high work boots are their flexible and high traction rubber soles.
 Among their comfort adding features are an extended gusseted tongue and a padded ankle collar.
-They are a durable work boot too thanks to their exceptional dual-contour leather welt construction.
+They are a durable work boot to thanks to their exceptional dual-contour leather welt construction.

 - 5 ½” high stylish leather work boot

 - Dual-contour welt construction

 - Removable and fully-cushioned Multishox insole

 - Extended gusseted tongue/Padded Collar

 - These boots weigh 1.8 pounds each